cucumber/common/datatable/README.md

 | KJFK | 40.639722 | -73.778889  |
 ```

-This can be represented by a map that uses a lists as its value.
+These can be represented by a map that uses a lists as its value.

 `java type: Map<String, List<String>>`
 ```json